ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ## Join a Subnet

 You might already have a running validator which you want to add to a specific Subnet.
-For this we run the `join` command.
+For this, run the `join` command.
 This is a bit of a special command.
 The `join` command is going to either just _print the required instructions_ for your already running node or is going to attempt at configuring a config file the user provides.

 ```bash
 avalanche subnet join testsubnet
 ```

-First ask for network for which we are joining the validator.
+First ask for network for which the validator is joining.
 Choose `Mainnet`:

 ```text
 Use the arrow keys to navigate: ↓ ↑ → ←